salu133445/deepperformer/docs/violin.md

 # Violin samples

-Here are the violin samples used in the subjective listening test.
+These are the piano samples used in the subjective listening test.
+We used the [MAESTRO Dataset](https://magenta.tensorflow.org/datasets/maestro) to train our models. are the violin samples used in the subjective listening test.
+We used the [Bach Violin Dataset](https://salu133445.github.io/bach-violin-dataset/) to train our models.

 ## (V1) Bach - Violin Partita no. 1 in B minor, BWV 1002, mov.
 2 - Emil Telmányi